umee-network/umee/docs/architecture/ADR-005-liquidation.md

 > the existing liquidation designs well incentivize liquidators but sell excessive amounts of discounted collateral at the borrowers’ expenses.

-Examining one exising liquidation scheme ([Compound](https://zengo.com/understanding-compounds-liquidation/)), two main parameters define maximum borrower losses due to liquidation:
+Examining one existing liquidation scheme ([Compound](https://zengo.com/understanding-compounds-liquidation/)), two main parameters define maximum borrower losses due to liquidation:
 - Liquidation Incentive (10%)
 - Close Factor (50%)
-When a borrower is even 0.0001% over their borrow limit, they stand to lose value equal to 5% their borrowed value in a single liquidation event.
+When a borrower is even 0.0001% over their borrow limit, they stand to lose value equal to 5% of their borrowed value in a single liquidation event.
 That is, the liquidator pays off 50% of their borrow and receives collateral worth 55% of its value.

 It should be possible to improve upon this aspect of the system by scaling one of the two parameters shown above, based on how far a borrower is over their borrow limit.